 - Late quizzes, discussion board posts, and extra credit will not be accepted except if approved by instructor. - Besides those listed above, you may turn in one assignment up to 48 hours late without penalty.
-This 2-day grace period can only be used on ONE of the individual assignments (Assignment 1, 2, 3, 4, 6, 8, or 10). - In all other circumstances, the late penalty is 20% per day.
+This 2-day grace period can only be used on ONE of the individual assignments (Assignment 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, or 11).
+We will apply the grace period to your first late assignment-it cannot be moved to a different assignment. - In all other circumstances, the late penalty is 20% per day.